bpodgursky/uncharted/README.md

 ### Uncharted ###

-Uncharted is a work-in-progress visualization of our Sun's galactic neighborhood using [three.js](http://threejs.org/) and the [HYG star database](https://github.com/astronexus/HYG-Database).
+Uncharted is a work-in-progress visualization of our solar neighborhood using [three.js](http://threejs.org/) and the [HYG star database](https://github.com/astronexus/HYG-Database).
 The site is hosted here:

 http://uncharted.bpodgursky.com/